The Superior Spider-Man: Post-Spider-Geddon

 Otto resumes his career as the Superior Spider-Man once again, protecting San Francisco with the hired assistance of the Night Shift.
 His identity as Dr. Elliot Toliver is uncovered by Anna Maria, who confronts him with the rebuilt Living Brain, but the appearance of Terrax gives Otto a chance to temporarily evade this.
-Despite lacking the weaponry, technology, and the Night Shift's assistance (who ran away in fear after one of their undead members is cut in half) to take on Terrax, Otto refuses to back down despite being heavily injured during the fight against him.
+Despite lacking the weaponry, technology, and the Night Shift's assistance to take on Terrax, Otto refuses to back down despite being heavily injured during the fight against him.
 With help from Anna Maria and the Night Shift, Otto is able to use a device to siphon a fraction of Terrax's Power Cosmic and transfer it to himself, giving Otto cosmic powers.
 Despite this upgrade, Otto is still unable to defeat Terrax until he is able to change the frequency of the latter's axe and trick him into taking it back, causing a feedback which shocks Terrax unconscious.
 With the fight over, Otto returns the Power Cosmic back to the machine and passes out.
 When he awakens, he is being treated by Anna Maria who decides that she will help Otto be a real hero.
 She also warns Otto that if he ever returns to his Doctor Octopus persona, she will have him arrested or worse.
 Otto agrees to this, believing she would make the perfect partner for him.

 While helping the authorities rebuild San Francisco and rescue survivors, Otto learns about humility and begins to connect with the people.
 Unbeknownst to him, Master Pandemonium emerges from the wreckage planning to strike.
-When Master Pandemonium attacks, Superior Spider-Man is forced to work with Doctor Strange to stop Pandemonium after he possesses Elliot Tolliver's new associate Emma Hernandez, revealing in flashbacks that the two met before they adopted their later identities, with Doctor Strange rejecting a request to help Octavius develop the original harness and Octavius later ignoring the now-destitute Strange after the accident.
+When Pandemonium attacks, Superior Spider-Man is forced to work with Doctor Strange to stop Pandemonium after he possesses Elliot Tolliver's new associate Emma Hernandez, revealing in flashbacks that the two met before they adopted their later identities, with Doctor Strange rejecting a request to help Octavius develop the original harness and Octavius later ignoring the now-destitute Strange after the accident.
 While fighting Master Pandemonium, the two are forced to 'swap' for a time, with Doctor Strange using Superior Spider-Man's 'spinnerets' to operate on Pandemonium and shut him down while Superior Spider-Man uses the Cloak of Levitation.
 At the fight's conclusion, Superior Spider-Man asks if Doctor Strange could cast the same spell that he used to make the world forget about Peter's identity.
-Doctor Strange rejects that request as the original spell could only be cast under specific circumstances and in any case he feels that it does Superior Spider-Man good to have people aware of his past so that he won't be tempted to "regress."
+Doctor Strange rejects that request as the original spell could only be cast under specific circumstances and in any case he feels that it does Superior Spider-Man good to have people aware of his past so that he won't be tempted to "regress".